Architecture Front Elevation Styles

 Bauhaus Architecture

-They use basic geometric shapes like triangles, squares, and circles.
-They often have an asymmetrical layout, which means they don’t look exactly the same on both sides.
-Bauhaus buildings use modern materials like steel, glass, and concrete.
-They typically have flat roofs and large walls made of glass, known as glass curtain walls.
+Bauhaus buildings have a simple and practical design approach.
+Rather than emphasizing decorative details, they focus on functionality.
+Additionally, these buildings incorporate basic geometric shapes such as triangles, squares, and circles.
+They often feature an asymmetrical layout, meaning they do not appear identical on both sides.
+Moreover, Bauhaus buildings use modern materials like steel, glass, and concrete.
+Typically, they have flat roofs and large walls made of glass, known as glass curtain walls.

-The exteriors are usually smooth and clean. architecture front elevation styles
+architecture front elevation styles

 Quick Links